Werenode/IOTPAY_guide/README.md

 ## Create New Service

-At the top of the page, click the “Create Service” button to open the creation form.
+At the top of the page, click the "Create Service" button to open the creation form.

 To register a new service, fill out the following fields: